 The Special Service Charge Trap in Florida Public Records

-After reading this, you will know exactly when a Florida agency can charge for staff time on a records request, what the invoice has to show, and how to push back on a number that looks inflated.
+By the end, you will know when a Florida agency can charge for staff time on a records request.
+What the invoice has to show.
+And how to push back on a number that looks too high.

 The biggest sticker shock in Florida public records is not the per-page fee.
 It is the special service charge for staff time.
 A request for a few weeks of body cam footage can come back as a five-figure invoice.
-Some of those invoices are legitimate.
+Some of those bills are valid.
 Many are not.
 Knowing the rule is the difference between paying the bill and breaking it.

 The default rule: inspection is free, copies are cheap